TRUMP AUTHORIZES MILITARY TO TAKE CONTROL OF FEDERAL LAND NEAR US-MEXICO BORDER

 The Pentagon Scrambles as Troops Are Deployed

-Around 1,500 active-duty troops, approximately 1,000 Soldiers, and 500 Marines are being sent to help fly immigrants out of the U.S. and build barriers to the southern U.S. border.
+Around 3,000 more active-duty troops are being sent to help fly immigrants out of the U.S. and build barriers to the Mexico-United States border.

-At this point, the troops deployed in the U.S. have been estimated at about 3,000 all over the Southern U.S. The active-duty troops came from Marine units in Camp Pendleton, CA, and Army units in Texas, Kentucky, New York, Georgia, Kansas, Colorado, and Washington.
+At this point, the troops deployed in the U.S. have been estimated at about 9,200 all over the southern U.S., including 4,200 under federal orders, and about 5,000 National Guard troops are at the southern border.
+The active-duty troops came from Marine units in Camp Pendleton, CA, and Army units in Texas, Kentucky, New York, Georgia, Kansas, Colorado, and Washington.

 This is believed to be the first of many related steps that will result in more aggressive border and immigration policies continuing to roll out under the Trump administration.

-Additionally, while the troops are being deployed throughout the Mexican-American border, military C-17 planes are also conducting deportation flights out of Tucson International Airport.
+Additionally, while the U.S. troops are deployed on the Mexico-United States border, military C-17 planes are also conducting deportation flights out of Tucson International Airport.
 However, during Trump’s second term, his administration is aiming to bring forth a historic crackdown.

 VeteranLife article

 Through an executive order, Trump's deployment of troops on day one sets a precedent of expectation for what’s to come.
-However, plenty of questions still remain.
+Trump's security and policies point to the strengthening of the Mexico-United States border in order to prevent the number of illegal immigrants from prospering in their country.

 This includes figuring out what the role of the United States Northern Command (USNORTHCOM) will be.
 An organization typically worrying about missile and airspace security for North America has now been brought in to help maintain our borders.